 The outlook for a person with AML will depend on various factors, including age and the presence or absence of specific gene or chromosomal changes within the leukemia cells.
 Unlike with other incurable forms of leukemia, the goal of AML treatment is to return blood cell counts to normal levels and remove all signs of leukemia from the bone marrow.

 Once someone with AML is in remission, they often continue to receive chemotherapy, known as consolidation therapy, to remove any potential lingering leukemia cells.
-About 50% of people who receive consolidation therapy enter long-term remission and might be cured.
+About

 People who receive a stem cell transplant as a form of consolidation therapy tend to have a higher success rate, but the procedure can cause fatal complications.